open-telemetry/opentelemetry-specification/oteps/0003-measure-metric-type.md

 The preceding raw statistics API did not specify support for pre-defined labels.
 This RFC replaces the raw statistics API by a new, general-purpose kind of metric, `MeasureMetric`, generally intended for recording individual measurements like the preceding raw statistics API, with explicit support for pre-defined labels.

-The preceding raw statistics API supported all-or-none recording for interdependent measurements.
-This RFC introduces a `RecordBatch` API to support recording batches of measurements in a single API call, where a `Measurement` is now defined as a tuple of `MeasureMetric`, `Value` (integer or floating point), and `Labels`.
+The preceding raw statistics API supported all-or-none recording for interdependent measurements using a common label set.
+This RFC introduces a `RecordBatch` API to support recording batches of measurements in a single API call, where a `Measurement` is now defined as a pair of `MeasureMetric` and `Value` (integer or floating point).

 # Explanation